Golden Gate Bridge

 Walking the bridge

-The Golden Gate Bridge is 1.7 miles long and takes about 35 minutes to walk one way at a comfortable pace.
-The east sidewalk (facing the city and Bay) is the one most people use, and it’s open to pedestrians daily.
-The west sidewalk faces the Pacific and is typically reserved for cyclists, though it opens to pedestrians on some weekends and holidays.
+The Golden Gate Bridge is 1.7 miles long and takes about 35 minutes to walk one way.
+The east sidewalk (facing the city and bay) is the pedestrian side and is open daily from 5am to 9pm (closing 6:30pm November through March).
+The west sidewalk faces the Pacific and is reserved for cyclists, with limited weekend and holiday pedestrian hours.

 Walking the full span and back is about 3.4 miles round trip.
-Most people walk to the first tower and turn around, which cuts the distance in half and still gives you the full experience of being on the bridge with the cables overhead and the bay below.
+Many people walk to the first tower and turn around, which cuts the distance roughly in half.

 When to go